Showing posts with label Investment Diversification. Show all posts

 Use Different Types of Investments

 You don’t want to put everything you have in the stock market.
 Should it crash tomorrow, you will lose everything.
-Rather, you want to have a variety of investments so that your chances of failure reduced.
+Instead, you want to have a variety of investments so that your chances of failure are reduced.
 Your stock accounts may be doing poorly, but your mutual funds may be through the roof.

 Diversify with Different Rate of Returns